ItokawaK/MoNaS/README.md

 Output
 ------
-The output directly will look like:
+The output directry will look like:

 ```bash
   out_dir/ # your specified name